 Sjögren's Syndrome is an autoimmune disorder, which is where your immune system attacks your own body's cells.
 Its most common symptoms are dry eyes and dry mouth, but the vagina isn't immune.
 If your vaginal dryness is accompanied by a dry mouth and itchy eyes, it might be worth talking to your doctor about this one, according to the Mayo Clinic.

 The Bottom Line

 If you notice that your dryness isn't going away or that you aren't getting wet when you're preparing to have sex, a more long-term reason for vaginal dryness may be the culprit.
-For instance, anxiety and depression are main reasons why it's hard for people to get wet during sex.
-If this sounds like you, definitely seek the help you need!
-There's no reason to be embarrassed or to suffer in chafing silence.
+Grab some lube and vaginal moisturizers, make an appointment with your health care providers, and you'll get to the bottom of it.

 Dr. Leslie Meserve, MD, chief medical officer and co-founder of CurieMD